Workplace Dynamics Counselling in

 Understanding how the situation has affected your confidence, self-worth, and sense of judgment

-Examining options without pressure — what is realistic, what carries risk, what you are actually willing to do
+Examining options without pressure — what is realistic, what carries risk, and what you are willing to do

 Developing strategies to manage the situation while you decide what to do next